mist64/cbmbus_doc/7 JiffyDOS.md

 Once the device has the next data byte at hand, that is, for example, after reading it from a buffer, or after reading a new sector from the media, it indicates that it is ready to send by releasing the CLK line.
 It may delay this step indefinitely.

-#### 2: Controller sends the "Go" signal
+#### 2: Controller sends the *Go* signal
 ![](docs/cbmbus/jiffydos-03.png =601x131)

-Triggered by CLK being 0, the controller indicates by releasing the DATA line that the device must now start sending a data byte - this is the "Go" signal.
+Triggered by CLK being 0, the controller indicates by releasing the DATA line that the device must now start sending a data byte - this is the *Go* signal.
 During the transmission of the byte, both lines will be owned by the device, and the sequence of steps is purely based on timing; there are no ACK signals.

 The controller may delay this step indefinitely.
 In practice, it will until it has a guaranteed XXX 55 µs time window without interruptions.